StemVibrations/TestCases/README.md

 ### Running the test cases

-To run the test cases, you can download the example [python script](inputs/example_stem.py) and edit according to your test case needs.
+To run the test cases, you can download the example python scripts for [soft soil](inputs/soft_soil.py) and [stiff soil](inputs/stiff_soil.py) and edit according to your test case needs.

 ### Committing the results